List of Pound Puppies characters: Pound Puppies

 Cooler (Beagle/Bloodhound mix) – Cooler is the leader of the Pound Puppies.
 As his name would imply, Cooler has an outgoing and mellow personality and always keeps his head up even in the most daring situations.
 He also has a witty and sharp sense of humor compared to the other characters in the series, which is also backed up by his goofy Eddie Murphy-styled laugh.
 His battle cry is "Pound Puppies, let's start pounding!"
-In the season 2 episode Cooler, Come Back, Cooler is finally caught by Katrina Stoneheart.
-However, he escapes from Katrina's clutches in an unknown part of the United States and is taken to a dog pound with No-Name, a dog who refuses to be adopted.
+In the season 2 episode "Cooler, Come Back", Cooler is finally caught by Katrina Stoneheart, but he escapes from Katrina's clutches in an unknown part of the United States and is taken to a dog pound with No-Name, a dog who refuses to be adopted.
 After saving every dog from the red leash, Cooler is about to be done for.
 Fortunately, No-Name (Now King) and his new master, Carolyn, save him and Cooler is reunited with Holly and the Pound Puppies.
-Cooler and Holly have a special bond since the season 1 episode How to Found a Pound, when he helped Holly save the pound for the first time from Katrina Stoneheart.
-In Pound Puppies and the Legend of Big Paw, he wears a white leather jacket (He has a blue leather jacket in the TV series) and his personality is a little more serious than in the TV series.
+Cooler and Holly have a special bond since the season 1 episode "How to Found a Pound", when he helped Holly save the pound for the first time from Katrina Stoneheart.
+In Pound Puppies and the Legend of Big Paw, he wears a white leather jacket (he has a blue leather jacket in the TV series) and his personality is a little more serious than in the TV series.
 In the TV special, he has a crush on Violet Vanderfeller and has a record of 762 escapes (which Cooler refers as "A nasty habit I'm trying to quit").
-Voiced by Dan Gilvezan in both the TV series and the TV special.
+Cooler is voiced by Dan Gilvezan in both the TV series and the TV special.
 In Pound Puppies and the Legend of Big Paw, Cooler is voiced by Brennan Howard and his singing voice is provided by Ashley Hall.